d4mage1/fuckeryhub/README.md

 ✅ Build on my work (just give me credits, yk)
 ✅ Keep exploiting free for everyone

 If you wanna use my code, go for it—but give me a shoutout somewhere in your project.
-Let’s keep the modding scene collaborative and real.
+Let’s keep the exploiting scene collaborative and real.
 No paywalls, no bullshit, just good scripts.

 ---